 “CrossFit begins with a belief in fitness.
 The aim of CrossFit is to forge a broad, general and inclusive fitness.
 We have sought to build a program that will best prepare trainees for any physical contingency — not only for the unknown, but for the unknowable.
-After looking at all sport and physical tasks collectively, we asked what physical skills and adaptations would most universally lend themselves to performance advantage.
+After looking at all sport and physical tasks collectively, we asked, what physical skills and adaptations would most universally lend themselves to performance advantage.
 Capacity culled from the intersection of all sports demands would quite logically lend itself well to all sport.
-In summary, our specialty is not specializing.” – Coach Glassman
+In summary, our specialty is not specializing.” – Coach Glassman, founder of CrossFit.

-Remember this “the needs of Olympic athletes and our grandparents differ by degree not kind.
+Remember this, “The needs of Olympic athletes and our grandparents differ by degree not kind.
 Our soldiers, skiers, mountain bikers, and housewives have found their best fitness from the same regimen.”
-What this means is that both the Olympic athlete and mom need to have a functioning bodies that can do the common uncommonly well.
-But mom doesn’t need to beat the world, she just needs to push herself.
+What this means is that both the Olympic athlete and the mom need to have a functioning body that can do the common uncommonly well.
+But the mom doesn’t need to beat the world; she just needs to push herself.

 The goal is improving fitness on a slow trajectory towards a distant horizon.